tannerdolby/eleventy-plugin-social-img/README.md

 ## Using Themes

 Two social share image themes exist in this plugin.
 They use predefined HTML and styles, but the styles can be manipulated with optional arguments and/or the `styles` argument.
 When using a theme, make sure to include `theme` and assign it a value.
-Do not use the `url` or `html` arguments with a predefined theme, it will throw an error as the `input` source (eg HTML) is already supplied to `captureWebsite` for taking the screenshot.
+Do not use `input` with predefined themes, it will throw an error as the `input` source (eg HTML) is already supplied to `captureWebsite` for taking the screenshot.

 You can view the [predefined themes](https://github.com/tannerdolby/eleventy-plugin-social-img/tree/master/themes) to preview what generated social share images will look like.